Bjoerns-TB/M5Stack-LoRaWAN-Network-Tester/README.md

 # M5Stack-LoRaWAN-Network-Tester

-A LoRaWAN Network Tester based on the M5Stack, compatible with TTN (The Things Network)
+A LoRaWAN Network Tester based on the M5Stack, compatible with TTN (The Things Network) This version is for the LoRaWAN module.

+[Version for LoRa 868 Module]

 ## Setup
 The tester is designed to work with the following hardware: